rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>[South America?]</CITE>

-<a name="5.26.385.3">5.26.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [5.285.32.6](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.6)).
+<a name="5.26.385.3">5.26.385.3</a> If the reason for supplying the place is not apparent from the rest of the description, always make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the source of the information (see [5.285.32.6](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.6)).

 >Example:
 >Note on distribution statement: <CITE>Place of distribution suggested by Alden</CITE>